banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 These variants are generally only needed if you have requirement to support both streaming _and_ cookie enabled transport for older browsers for example.
 I won't consider them further.

-## The Future
+## The Future(?)

 You may have noticed if you use Chrome that Facebook can now send you notifications even when you have no tab open.
 This is a [Chrome feature](http://techcrunch.com/2015/09/14/facechrome) that uses a new [Web Push standard](https://martinthomson.github.io/drafts/draft-thomson-webpush-http2.html) currently in draft status.

 This standard allows browsers to subscribe to any compliant push service and monitor for updates even when your site isn't loaded.
 When they come in [service workers](https://developers.google.com/web/updates/2015/03/push-notifications-on-the-open-web) can be called to handle the notification.

 Great!
 Soon we won't have to worry about this transport stuff at all.
 All browsers will support this and all we'll have lovely open-source libraries to easily implement that backend.
+(But see update below.)

 But that's some way off.
 Currently Chrome only supports a modified version that doesn't follow standard because it uses their existing proprietary [Google Cloud Messaging](https://developers.google.com/cloud-messaging/) platform (although they claim to be working with Mozilla on standards compliant version).